ITF Funding Schemes for Hong Kong R&D Projects

 The funding programmes for R&D projects are administered by LSCM and funded by the HKSAR Government's Innovation and Technology Commission (ITC).
-The Centre focuses on supporting R&D projects that would increase the added value, productivity and competitiveness of the logistics and supply chain industries in Hong Kong.
-ITC will provide financial assistance for the following three funding programmes; Platform Research Programme, Collaborative Research Programme and Public Sector Trial Projects.
+The Centre focuses on supporting R&D projects that would increase the added value, productivity and competitiveness of the logistics and supply chain industries in Hong Kong through the Innovation and Technology Fund (ITF Funding).
+ITC will provide financial assistance for the following three funding programmes; Platform Research Programme, Partnership Research Programme and Public Sector Trial Projects.

 Platform Research Programme applications are normally solicited (via “Call for Proposals”) twice a year.
-For details about application procedures and project assessment criteria, please refer to the section on Application and Vetting.
+For details about application procedures for the programme, ITF funding and project assessment criteria, please refer to the section on Application and Vetting.

-For collaborative projects, an industry co-applicant should cover no less than 50% of the total project cost (or no less than 30% in the case of R&D Centre projects) during the project period.
+For Partnership Research Programme, the industry co-applicant should contribute at least 50% of the total project cost (for projects undertaken by an R&D Centre, exceptional approval needs to be sought from ITC if the contribution from the industry co-applicant amounts to 30%-50% of the total project cost).
 Industry co-applicants can be one of the following; a private sector company incorporated in Hong Kong under the Companies Ordinance (Cap.
 622), an industry support organisation, a trade and industry association, or a professional body which has the legal capacity to enter into contracts.
 The IP rights generated during the project may be owned by the industry co-applicant if it has contributed 50% or more of the total project cost during the project period.
 If this is not the case, the lead applicant should be the owner of the IP rights.

 Collaborative Research Programme applications are accepted throughout the year.
 For details about application procedures and project assessment criteria, please refer to the section on Application and Vetting.

-Apart from the above three funding programmes, LSCM also offers a Contract Research Programme for industry.
+Apart from the above three funding programmes, LSCM also offers a Contract Research Programme for relevant industry.

 Applications are open to private companies, which are required to contribute the full cost of the R&D work conducted.